How the Fed affects auto loan rates

 The choices discussed by the Federal Open Market Committee (FOMC) during Fed meetings are not the exact interest rates consumers will be offered; rather, they impact the cost for banks to lend to each other.
 Because of this, banks and lenders may change the rates they offer to consumers when the federal funds rate changes.
 When the Fed raises interest rates, auto loan rates may rise as well, or vice versa.

-This number does not control auto rates directly.
+However, this number does not control auto rates directly.
 Rather, it is tied to the prime rate.
-Simply, the 11 rate increases since the beginning of 2022 mean that vehicle financing could cost you more money.
-But lenders still hold power regarding the amount charged to borrowers based on a driver’s credit history.
+The 11 rate increases since the beginning of 2022 mean that vehicle financing could cost you more money.

 Why Fed meetings are important